 Battery life

-Mobvoi says it would last 80 hours in normal "smart" mode.
+Mobvoi says it will last 80 hours in normal "smart" mode.
 One new feature Mobvoi introduces with the Pro 5 is the "smart essential mode."
-The watch will switch to essential mode automatically.
-Under Smart Essential Mode, during the scheduled time slot, your TicWatch will only switch to Essential Mode if you wear it to sleep or leave it off your wrist for more than 30 minutes.
+Under this mode, the watch will switch to essential mode automatically during the scheduled time slot.
+However, during the scheduled time slot, your TicWatch will only switch to Essential Mode if you wear it to sleep or leave it off your wrist for more than 30 minutes.

-The essential mode only uses the secondary display and allows you to see your steps and battery life along with the time and date.
+The essential mode only uses the secondary display and allows you to see your steps, battery life, and the time and date.

-The Samsung Galaxy Watch 4 classic lasts about a day of heavy use and will often have 40% battery life at the end of the day unless I top it up during the day.
+The Samsung Galaxy Watch 4 Classic lasts about a day of heavy use and often has 40% battery life at the end of the day unless I top it up during the day.

 One drawback of the watch is that the TicWatch Pro 5 uses a proprietary charger.
 However, this problem is not unique to the TicWatch Pro 5.
 Even Samsung's wireless charger is proprietary and won't charge with ordinary Qi chargers.
-However, Samsung sells a charger device that charges 2 devices plus a watch simultaneously.
+However, Samsung sells a charger device that simultaneously charges 2 devices plus a watch.
 And the watch can reverse charge from a Galaxy phone.

 Wear OS version

-The watch comes with Wear OS 3, upgradable to Wear OS 3.5.
+The watch comes with Wear OS 3, which is upgradeable to Wear OS 3.5.
 With this change, you pair the watch with the Mobvoi Health app rather than a separate Wear OS app.
 Unlike the Samsung Wear app, you can't fully customize the watch's settings through the phone.
-However, like the Samsung device, TicWatch Pro 5's "do not disturb" setting syncs with the phone, which is a significant improvement over the previous watches.
+However, like the Samsung device, the TicWatch Pro 5's "do not disturb" setting syncs with the phone, significantly improving over the previous watches.

-Now let's segue to software updates.
-When it comes to smart devices, OS updates are just as important as hardware features.
+Now, let's segue to software updates.
+Regarding smart devices, OS updates are just as important as hardware features.
 Mobvoi doesn't have the best track record for updating their watches.
 The Pro 3 and Pro 3 Ultra's promised OS 3 update was severely delayed.
-And according to XDA developer, Mobvoi told a customer that the update would come in Q3 of 2023.
+According to an XDA developer, Mobvoi told a customer that the update would come in Q3 of 2023.
 This spans a 3-month period from July to September.

 Mobvoi released a statement on Twitter, which says the reason for the delay is due to the dual system architecture used by the E3, Pro 3, and Pro 3 Ultra: